-The group presentations are to be accompanied by a 12- to 15-page paper (including the bibliographical essay) - due the last day of class by 5 pm.
+The group presentations are to be accompanied by a 12- to 15-page paper (including the bibliographical essay) - due day of your class presentation.
 That paper should describe what your report was about and what sources you used, which you found useful and which you found wanting.

 The "bibliographical essay" portion of your paper should run between three and four pages of the total report.
-The bibliographical essay will feature your evaluation of the sources used, how helpful they were, what were their strengths and limitations, etc. If it is easier, you may turn the bibliographical essay in as a separate unit.
+The bibliographical essay will feature your evaluation of the sources used, how helpful they were, what were their strengths and limitations, etc.

 Note: There are many different citation styles, all of which please "someone" (i.e. your high school English teacher, a natural scientist, a professor in sociology, a librarian, etc.).

 However, "someone" is not conducting this course.
-Therefore, only use the style of this syllabus or that of any of my books, all of which are in the Bowdoin library, to cite the footnotes and bibliographical material in your research papers.
+Therefore, only use the style of this syllabus or that of any of my books, all which are in the Bowdoin library, to cite the footnotes and bibliographical material in your research papers.